Environmental, social, and governance: Equator Principles

 The Equator Principles is a risk management framework, adopted by financial institutions, for determining, assessing and managing environmental and social risk in project finance.
 It is primarily intended to provide a minimum standard for due diligence to support responsible risk decision-making.
 As of October 2019, 97 adopting financial institutions in 37 countries had officially adopted the Equator Principles, the majority of international Project Finance debt in emerging and developed markets.
 Equator Principles Financial Institutions (EPFIs) commit to not provide loans to projects where the borrower will not or is unable to comply with their respective social and environmental policies and procedures.

 The Equator Principles, formally launched in Washington DC on 4 June 2003, were based on existing environmental and social policy frameworks established by the International Finance Corporation.
 These standards have subsequently been periodically updated into what is commonly known as the International Finance Corporation Performance Standards on social and environmental sustainability and on the World Bank Group Environmental, Health, and Safety Guidelines.

+Statistics

+United Kingdom

+According to a nationally representative survey from Finder UK, over half (57%) of UK investors hold an ESG investment.
+Gen Z being the most likely generation to invest through ESG, with 66% of respondents claiming an interest in ESG investing.
+Baby boomers were found to be the least likely to consider an ethical investment, with only 11% of this generation planning to invest in an ethical investment.

-ESG ratings agencies
+ESG rating agencies

+ESG rating agencies are the main infomediaries of ESG investing.
+Sustainalytics estimated the number of ESG-rating companies in the ecosystem at over 600 in 2018.